How to Accept Credit Card Payments Over the Phone

 A virtual terminal

-The term “virtual terminal” refers to software that enables a merchant to process card-not-present transactions via an online sales application.
-Most Internet-enabled devices can be used as virtual terminals.
-Many merchant services providers supply virtual terminals to business customers.
+Most Internet-enabled devices can be used as virtual terminals, since terminals often take the form of web-based browsers.
+Most merchant services providers will supply virtual terminals to business customers.

 A POS app

-Your business’ merchant services provider may require you to download their proprietary application.
-This will be a credit card payment app for Android or an iOS platform.
-Send the app to your mobile phone, install the software, and begin processing sales.
+Your merchant services provider may require you to download their proprietary application in order to process payments.
+This software allows you to manually process credit card transactions, initiate the payment process, and keep customer card details on file for recurring payments.
+Send this app to your mobile phone or desktop, install the software, and begin processing sales.

 A credit card reader